Tutoring Resources

 The Writing Center is also home to the Yale College Writing Partners, who offer drop-in help with writing at the Poorvu Center in Sterling Memorial Library.
 Writing Partners also offer writing support online on select evenings and weekends.
 Writing Partners are Yale College or graduate school students selected both for their writing skills and for their ability to talk about writing.
 They can give feedback at any point in the writing process, from brainstorming to final revision.

 Writing tutors and partners help all students, including English language learners, with a variety of topics or concerns surrounding writing, but they do not provide full editing or rewriting services.
 Their goal is to help students learn something about writing; the focus is more on the writer than on the particular paper being revised.
 Instructors who believe that a student’s work would benefit from additional help with writing should suggest that the student make an appointment with a Residential College Writing Tutor or work regularly with a writing partner; no referral from an instructor or a dean is required.
-Students who are interested in attending weekly meetings with the same writing partner throughout the semester can email Assistant Director Paula Rawlins to request a Weekly Writing Partner.
+Students who are interested in attending weekly meetings with the same writing partner throughout the semester can email Associate Director Paula Rawlins to request a Weekly Writing Partner.